Dr4kerKH/Dr4kerKH/README.md

 ---
 <div style="text-align: justify">

 I'm a final year student pursuing Bachelors's in Computer Science 🎓 from Angelo State University, TX 🏛.
-I'm a passionate learner technologies mostly related to AI/Data-driven 💡.
+I also hold B.A. in English for Professional Communication.
+I love learning about technologies mostly related to AI/Data-driven💡.
 I would to explore new technologies and leverage data-driven insight to solve real-life problems in various industies ✨.
 Apart from that I also love to code and analyze data 💻.
 I'm currently into on Data Scientist/Analyst where perfecting my skills both from technical standpoint to data storytelling/communication 🤓.

 </div>